aberke/quiz-widgets/README.md

 -editable!

--handle photo credit in design
 -in widget:
 	add other share options -- embed currently commented out (it is also hidden on mobile by the css)

-- use animate in javascript rather than timeout

 -facebook app still in development mode